-GEORGES m French
+Georges m French

-French form of GEORGE
+French form of George

 .
 This name was borne by the French artists Georges Seurat (1859-1891) and Georges Braque (1882-1963).

-GEORGIA f English, Greek
+Georgia f English, Greek

-Latinate feminine form of GEORGE
+Latinate feminine form of George

 .
 This is the name of an American state, which was named after the British king George II.
 A famous bearer was the American painter Georgia O'Keeffe (1887-1986).

 Giotto m Italian (Rare)

 Possibly from Ambrogiotto

-, a diminutive of AMBROGIO
+, a diminutive of Ambrogio

 .
 This name was borne by Giotto di Bondone (1267-1337), an Italian painter and architect.

-GIOVANNI m Italian
+Giovanni m Italian

 Italian form of Iohannes

 in Europe.
-The Renaissance painter Giovanni Bellini (1430-1516) and the painter and sculptor Giovanni Lorenzo Bernini (1598-1680) were two famous bearers of this name.
+The Renaissance painter Giovanni Bellini (1430-1516) and the painter and sculptor Giovanni Lorenzo Bernini (1598-1680) were two famous bearers of the name.

-GUIDO m Italian, German
+Guido m Italian, German

-Latinized form of WIDO
+Latinized form of Wido

 .
 This was the name of two 11th-century saints.
 Other notable bearers include 11th-century music theorist Guido d'Arezzo, 13th-century poet Guido Cavalcanti, and 17th-century painter Guido Reni.

-GUSTAVE m French
+Gustave m French

-French form of GUSTAV
+French form of Gustav

 .
 This name was borne by the French artist Gustave Doré (1832-1883).

-HANS m German, Dutch, Swedish, Norwegian, Danish
+Hans m German, Dutch, Swedish, Norwegian, Danish

 , now used independently.
 This name has been very common in German-speaking areas of Europe since the late Middle Ages.
 From an early period it was transmitted to the Low Countries and Scandinavia.
-Two famous bearers were Hans Holbein (1497-1543), a Renaissance portrait painter from Germany, and Hans Christian Andersen (1805-1875), a Danish writer of fairy tales.
+Two famous bearers were Hans Holbein (1497-1543), a German portrait painter, and Hans Christian Andersen (1805-1875), a Danish writer of fairy tales.

 Jean 1 m French

 Modern French form of Jehan

 , the Old French form of Iohannes

-KEES m Dutch
+Kees m Dutch

-Dutch diminutive of CORNELIUS
+Dutch diminutive of Cornelis

 .
 A notable bearer was the Dutch painter Kees van Dongen (1877-1968).

-LORENZO m Italian, Spanish
+Lorenzo m Italian, Spanish

 Italian and Spanish form of Laurentius

 ).
 Lorenzo de' Medici (1449-1492), known as the Magnificent, was a ruler of Florence during the Renaissance.
 He was also a great patron of the arts who employed Leonardo da Vinci, Michelangelo, Botticelli and other famous artists.

-MICHELANGELO m Italian
+Michelangelo m Italian

 , referring to the archangel Michael.
 The Renaissance painter and sculptor Michelangelo Buonarroti, from Florence, was the man who created such great works of art as the statue of David

 and the mural on the ceiling of the Sistine Chapel.
 This name was also borne by the Baroque artist Michelangelo Merisi, better known as Caravaggio.

-MONET f & m Various
+Monet f & m Various

-From a French surname which was derived from either HAMON
+From a French surname that was derived from either Hamon

 .
 This was the surname of the French impressionist painter Claude Monet (1840-1926).

-PABLO m Spanish
+Pablo m Spanish